 When will I be able to get a chip card?

 Zions Bank will initially send chip cards as replacement cards to cardholders who’ve lost a card, requested a replacement or whose current card has expired.
 Cardholders will be notified when this takes place.
-Please note that the dates above are anticipated issue dates and are subject to change.
+To request a chip card before your expiration date, simply call the number on the back of your card.

 How do I get a chip card?